TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/08-Exercise1.md

 import { utils } from 'ethers';
 ```

-We can the current account address the same way as in the `AccountButton.tsx` file, but this time we'll also want to get the `deactivate` function which allows us to disconnect from the wallet.
+We can get the current account address the same way as in the `AccountButton.tsx` file, but this time we'll also want to get the `deactivate` function which allows us to disconnect from the wallet.

 ```ts
 const { account, deactivate } = useEthers();